-All text and labels embedded in a figure should be 8–10 point type size in a clear sans serif typeface.
+All text and labels embedded in a figure should be 8–10 point type size in Myriad Pro when the image is sized to the dimensions it will have on the page.
 On maps, include a north arrow and a scale in km/m, and a key if appropriate; on figures showing artifacts, provide a scale if possible if there is no mention of size in the caption.
 Graphs must have all axes and lines labeled.

 General titles of figures should appear in the figure caption, not in the figure itself.

 If figures are copied from another publication, acknowledgments must be made in the caption.
-Authors are responsible for obtaining any necessary permissions to reproduce copyrighted material (a copyright permissions form template is attached at the end of these guidelines).
+Authors are responsible for obtaining any necessary permissions to reproduce copyrighted material (see copyright permissions form template).
 The following conventional designations should be noted:

 “after” = possible redrafting but no change in information